BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 diff dev.txt dev2.txt
 ```

-The port name in /dev/tty will be shown here.
+The port name in /dev/tty will now be shown.

 ****Now you are ready to fly your blimp!
 Yay!****